argoproj/argo-cd/docs/index.md

 ## How it works

 Argo CD is a Kubernetes native application.
 You install it on a Kubernetes cluster as a controller.
-It them monitors a set of Git repositories and automatically creates/updates the Kubernetes Objects and resources described in Git.
+It then monitors a set of Git repositories and automatically creates/updates the Kubernetes Objects and resources described in Git.

 [![how it works](assets/how-it-works.png)](assets/how-it-works.png)